Parent confidence in Access

 "Safer Staff Recruitment and Safeguarding".

-Each year we support over 500 learners, some of whom are considered vulnerable adults or young people "at risk".
-We do this well; our success rate of over 80% of learners achieving their personal and career goals would suggest that we do.
+Each year we support over 1000 learners, some of whom are considered vulnerable adults or young people "at risk".
+We do this well; our success rate of over 75% of learners achieving their personal and career goals is testament to that.

 Ongoing learner support

-It goes without saying that your child will have the individual support of their Trainer Assessor and their tutor during their time with us.
+It goes without saying that your child will have the individual support of their Trainer Assessor during their time with us.
 Our regular learner surveys consistently point to the value learners place on this.

 Dyslexia screening is routinely available followed by any necessary support.